 Anyone can rent a bike in London, all you need is a debit or credit card and a good sense of direction.

 If you’re looking for a relaxing afternoon, grab yourself a bike from one of the self-service cycle bays and head across the town.
 It’s a great way to see the city and you’ll be saving lots of time and money too.
 It’s one of those interesting facts about London that actually make it fun to navigate the city.

 16.)
 Discover the secret ears and noses of Covent Garden

-There are so many amazing food markets to visit in London that it can actually be difficult to whittle them down to a mere few to visit.
-One of my favourites has to be Borough Market, head here around lunch time for a quick bite to eat and a little treat from one of the many dessert stalls!
+There are so many amazing markets in London that it can actually be difficult to whittle them down to a mere few to visit.

 20.)
 You can go inside Buckingham Palace